-However, you can tweak this strategy even more to make sure you hit a homerun with your online customers.
+However, you can tweak this strategy, even more, to make sure you hit a home run with your online customers.
+It’s completely free & it’s something that takes you no more than 5 minutes to do.
+However, it yields tremendous results.

 Because at the end of the day, that’s what interests you the most: bringing enough customers in your restaurant to increase your earnings, right?